 I say, AWESOME work guys and I’m so proud of you for that!! :D

 Here are some word-for-word comments from the participants for Day 1:

-…came home from work had only eaten breakfast was so hungry found mum at home lunch already prepared ….gave ha d biggest hug of d day — Participant lucy
+…came home from work.
+Had only eaten breakfast.
+Was so hungry.
+Found mum at home [with] lunch already prepared….
+Gave her the biggest hug of the day :) – Participant lucy

 Thanks Celes, Level 2 (of Day 1’s task, which is to hug as many people as you can) is exciting.
 Stretching my comfort zone.
 Good idea to blog about it, that will help crank up my engine again after such a long time not blogging.
 Although my daughter and me hug each other regularly, it is good share how we feel about it.
 She felt cosy and I felt supportive since she is rushing for her project work in the Polytechnic. – Participant Dolly Yeo